With Ethiopia on brink of escalation, diplomacy in doubt

-NAIROBI, Kenya (AP) — Alarm spiraled Tuesday over Ethiopia’s imminent tank attack on the capital of the defiant Tigray region, with a rush of warnings about protecting civilians three weeks after the war began.
+NAIROBI, Kenya (AP) — Alarm spiraled Tuesday over Ethiopia’s imminent tank attack on the capital of the defiant Tigray region and its population of half a million people, with a rush of warnings about protecting civilians three weeks after the war began.

 Prime Minister Abiy Ahmed’s 72-hour ultimatum for the region’s leaders to surrender ends on Wednesday.
 His military has warned civilians of “no mercy” if they don’t move away in time – which some human rights groups and diplomats say could violate international law.